Craig-Dillon/MScDevOps/README.md

 ### CA1
 CA1 required development of a proof of concept based on a provided (fictional) case study.
 The end goal was to provide the client with an efficient platform in the public cloud that allowed for development, testing, staging and production environments to grow and change without restriction.

+### CA2
+CA2 was a critical research paper based on *Continuous delivery and continuous deployment in the defence industry*

+## CSD
+Continuous Software Delivery, 2 submissions consisting of a critical literature review and a technical project.

+### CA1
+Requires compiling an application, correcting errors in testing, building a container and creating a deployment pipeline in GitHub actions.
+This project also makes use of Renovatebot for dependency checks, snyk for security checks, k6s for performance testing, Puppeteer for application testing and Terraform for deployment to Azure Container Groups.

+### CA2
+A critical literature review on the current state of GitOps.

+## EADeployment
+Enterprise Architecture Deployment.

+### CA1
+Provide several options for a global business who is experiencing a variety of issues relating to product development and release cycles.

+### CA2
+Create a deployment strategy for a microservice that relies on 2 or more backend services.
+This project uses;

+* Terraform
+* AKS
+* ArgoCD
+* Argo Rollouts
+* Cillium/Hubble
+* Cert-Manager
+* Docker
+* Goldpinger
+* Promstack
+* A custom car database application
+* MySQL
+* Memcached

+## EADesign
+Enterprise Architecture Design.
+This module focuses on designing platforms, services, service agreements, acceptable uptimes, containerisation and orchestration platforms.

+### CA1
+A presentation and lab based on service meshes in Kubernetes.

+## Final Project
+Final thesis project, currently a work in progress.

+### CA1
+A critical literature review comparing different container orchestration platforms.

+## CA2
+Proposal for final research paper.
+The approved proposal is *A Comparison of AKS and k3s running in Azure.*